adrianbj/EmailNewUser/README.md

 The following things are configurable:

-* From email address (if left blank it will use the admin email set in the config/php file
+* From email address (initially set to PW's admin email config setting)
 * Email subject
 * Email body - includes the ability to use any fields from the user template using {field_name} codes so these can be put into the body wherever you want.
 * Whether to automatically generate a password.
 This can be toggled on/off, but even if it is on, you can override it by simply entering a password manually when creating the new user.